typhonius/acquia_cli/README.md

 ```

 ## Setup
+Choose one of the following methods to finish setting up your AcquiaCli installation.

 ### Automatic setup
 Once you have downloaded the application using one of the above steps, run the following commands to enter add your Acquia credentials.
 1. Run `acquiacli setup` (or `./vendor/bin/acquiacli setup` when used as a dependency in another project) which will ask for your credentials and automatically create this file.